danielroe/nuxt-workers/README.md

 > [!TIP]
 > Even if your function is synchronous, it will always become async when it is called within a worker because communication with a worker will always be asynchronous.

+### Worker Auto-Shutdown

+The module automatically shuts down workers after 1 second of inactivity to free up resources.
+This behavior ensures that your application remains efficient and responsive, without unnecessary resource consumption by idle workers.

 ## Roadmap

 - [x] 📖 basic documentation